smfo/whatILearntToday/.NET-C#/Entity framework core/setUp.md

 # Setting up a EF core project

-EF Core needs a connection to the database that will be used, so install the EF Core database server NuGet package instead of the EntityFremeworkCore package in the data project.
+EF Core needs a connection to the database that will be used, so install the EF Core databaseservers NuGet package instead of the EntityFremeworkCore package in the data project.

 For SQL this means the Microsoft.EntityFrameworkCore.SqlServer package.